SLIDE PROGRAMS

 The next morning as we watch the sunrise we decide we want a closer view of Fuego, the active volcano above on the right.

 We don't know if Fuego is safe to climb, so we decide to climb Acatenango, the volcano above on the left with two cones.
-From the top of the highest cone we hope to have a better view of Fuego.

 After two days of climbing we arrive on top of Acatenango.